duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ## Execution of the Operating System

 recall:
-- OS functions in the same was as ordinary computer software
+- OS functions in the same way as ordinary computer software
   - OS is a set of programs executed by the processor
 - OS frequently relinquishes control and depends on the processor to restore control to the OS